 MCT Coconut Oil

 MCT oil is a type of saturated fat extracted from coconuts that are rapidly digested and absorbed by the body.
-Many people prefer liquid MCT oil for infusions because it is tasteless and remains liquid at room temperature.

 One important thing to note is that MCT oil in large amounts may cause digestive distress in some individuals.